Skip to main content

 2. Store the Image Pull Secret

-We need to create a Kubernetes secret containing the TFY_API_KEY obtained in the previous step.
+We need to create a Kubernetes secret containing the GatewayToken obtained in the previous step.
+The helm chart expects this token under the key name TFY_API_KEY.

 truefoundry-creds.yaml